• State Regulations in Alaska

 Transfer of Ownership

 In the transfer of a motor vehicle's ownership, you must complete two transactions with the DMV.
-You must change the ownership, also known as the title and the new owner must register the vehicle with the Alaska DMV.
+You must change the ownership, also known as the title and the new owner must register the vehicle with a Division of Motor Vehicles office.

 Title Transfer